National Redress Scheme

 - re-iterated its commitment to ensure the best outcomes for survivors through the design of the Scheme, reflecting as fully as possible the recommendations of the Royal Commission.

 All 23 dioceses in the Anglican Church of Australia have committed to participating in the National Redress Scheme.
 Dioceses, schools and agencies are progressively joining the scheme.
-On 4 December 2018, the Minister for Social Services declared Anglican Representative (National Redress Scheme) Limited (ARNRSL) as the representative entity of the Anglican Participating Group, which is currently comprised of the institutions listed here for the purposes of the National Redress Scheme.
+On 4 December 2018 the Minister for Social Services declared Anglican Representative (National Redress Scheme) Limited (ARNRSL) as the representative entity of the Anglican Participating Group, which comprises the institutions listed here for the purposes of the National Redress Scheme.
 This list is updated as new Anglican entities are declared as participating institutions.

 What is the National Redress Scheme?